2026 IAHE Homeschool Day at the Capitol

 Family Registration includes:

-IAHE Day at the Capitol event registration, an Event Guide (coming soon!), plus Exploring Indiana State Parks ebook (an $8 value).
+IAHE Day at the Capitol event registration, an Event Guide, plus your new 2026Â ebook, Indiana History: An Overview of Our Roots as the 19th State (an $8 value).

 Only $5